-Note: This procedure assumes that DBServer or Enterprise Server is running and the signon parameters are configured appropriately.
+Note: This procedure assumes that either DBServer or Enterprise Server is running and that your signon parameters are configured appropriately.

 - Because the following dbridge.cfg parameters are difficult to change later without redefining and recloning, make sure that they're set appropriately before you run the define command:

 use_bigint (SQL Server only)

 use_clustered_index (SQL Server only)

 For information on setting these parameters, see Appendix D.

 - Enter the following command:

 dbutility [signon_options misc_options] define datasource hostname portnumber

 For each DATABridge Client type, the following command-line options sign on to the relational database: